EconometricInstitute/feb22012-programming-website/data/week2/2-errors-and-exceptions.md

 }
 ```

-In the example above, a new exception object is constructed and then it's thrown.
+In the example above, a new exception object is constructed, and then it's thrown.
 Most exception objects can be constructed with an error message, like this one.
 Also note that you don't need an 'else' because the exception will stop the method, like a return statement does, in case the if-statement is met.

 ### Try - catch